-Nipun Mehta: One of the things that I’m very excited about, which will launch soon, it’s the idea of multiple forms of capital.
+Nipun Mehta: One of the things that I’m very excited about and which will launch soon, it’s the idea of multiple forms of capital.
 We think that wealth equals money, but there are numerous other forms of wealth.
-We have many systems that keep the wheels of money spinning, so many markets, derivatives, people trading in all kinds of ways.
+We have many systems that keep the wheels of money spinning, markets, derivatives, people trading in all kinds of ways.

 How do you start to engage with these different forms of capital?